-How our audit addressed the key audit matter
+Key audit matter How our audit addressed the key audit matter Goodwill impairment assessment Refer to Note 1 Accounting Policies and Note 11 Goodwill The company has a goodwill balance of £30 million at 31 December 2024 which relates to the 2002 acquisition and transfer of business activities of CA Premier Banking Limited (formerly Robert Fleming & Co Limited).
 We performed a number of audit procedures over the assessment performed by management.
 We challenged and tested the reasonableness of management's methodology and key assumptions.
-Our work included the following:

-- We identified the key assumptions used in the value in use model and assessed these for reasonableness using our understanding of the company gathered from our audit work, and inspecting key supporting documentation; - We engaged our own experts to assist in the assessment of the value in use methodology and key assumptions, specifically the discount rate, the terminal growth rate and the amount of capital to be retained in the business; - We performed comparison of the performance of the business in recent years to the budgets for the equivalent periods to assess the accuracy of the budgeting process; - Evaluating the reasonableness of the forecasted cash flows, including agreeing the cash flow forecasts to the Board approved three-year plans and key supporting documents. - We assessed the sensitivity of the impairment assessment to reasonable changes in key assumptions using our understanding of historic and actual performance of the company; - We assessed the disclosures made in the financial statements.
+Our work included the following: The company and banking market is impacted by the increased interest rate environment, which has resulted in an improving net interest margin.
+The carrying value of this asset is contingent upon future cash flows, the value of which has been impacted by these developments. - We identified key assumptions used in the value in use model and assessed these for reasonableness using our understanding of the company gathered from our audit work, and inspected key supporting documentation; The impairment assessment is complex and involves subjective assumptions including the discount rate, the terminal growth rate, the method for determining the amount of regulatory capital and forecast cash flows.
+Due to the magnitude of the goodwill balance and the nature of these assumptions, the impairment assessments represent a key audit matter. - Engaged our experts to assist in the assessment of the value in use methodology and key assumptions, specifically the discount rate, the terminal growth rate and the amount of capital to be retained in the business; - We performed comparisons of the performance of the business in recent years to the budgets for the equivalent periods to assess the accuracy of the budgeting process; - Evaluated the reasonableness of the forecasted cash flows, including agreeing the cash flow forecasts to the Board approved three-year plans and key supporting documents; - We assessed the sensitivity of the impairment assessment to reasonable changes in key assumptions using our understanding of historic and actual performance of the company; - We assessed the disclosures made in the financial statements.
 We are satisfied that these disclosures are appropriate and in compliance with the accounting requirements; and - We tested the mathematical accuracy of the value in use model.